 What's on a food label?

-All statements and claims on foods sold in Australia must conform to standards set by the government agency, Food Standards Australia New Zealand.
+The government agency, Food Standards Australia New Zealand, have set food standards.
+All statements and claims on foods sold in Australia must conform to these standards.
 They must show:

 - information for people with allergies